 Everlane seek to push users to use social early on once you sign-up to their emails.
 Only a couple of days after signing up, I received the following email letting me know of their other channels such as Instagram, Twitter and Snapchat.

 Throughout their email campaigns we see regular references and features from social media.
 Instagram images from customers wearing their Everlane clothing enhances social proof – an effective psychological hack used in marketing.
-This type of content is known as user-generated content (UGC), and it also helps give potential customers a realistic view of what the clothing looks like in real world situations.
+This type of content is known as user-generated content (UGC), and it also helps give potential customers a realistic view of what the clothing looks like in real-world situations.

 Animation in email adds an element of customer delight to a email that isn’t typically possible with static images.
 Everlane make sparse use of animated gifs, meaning that it still retains the novelty factor when you open their emails.